richkwame/Trestle_academy_capstone_project/README.md

 Password: airflow<br>
 Port: 5432<br>
 #### Monitoring
-Monitor the pipeline to ensure its working successfuly.
+1.Monitor the pipeline to ensure its working successfuly.
 The data generated can be exported for cleaning and furthur analysis<br>
-the python code in 'retrieve_data.py' can be use to retrieve the stored data
+2.Using data base management tools such as Dbeaver connect to airflow and view the data generated<br>
+using these connection properties:<br>
+Host: localhost (or the IP address of your PostgreSQL server if it is not on the same machine)
+Port: 5432
+Database: airflow (or the name of your PostgreSQL database)
+Username: airflow (or the PostgreSQL username you set)
+Password: airflow (or the PostgreSQL password you set)